RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/18-JOB.md

 <sup>30</sup> That the hypocrite reign not, lest the people be ensnared.
 <sup>31</sup> Surely it is meet to be said unto God, I have borne [chastisement], I will not offend [any more]:
 <sup>32</sup> [That which] I see not teach thou me: if I have done iniquity, I will do no more.
-<sup>33</sup> [Should it be] according to thy mind? he will recompense it, whether thou refuse , or whether thou choose; and not I: therefore speak what thou knowest.
+<sup>33</sup> [Should it be] according to thy mind? he will recompense it, whether thou refuse, or whether thou choose; and not I: therefore speak what thou knowest.
 <sup>34</sup> Let men of understanding tell me, and let a wise man hearken unto me.
 <sup>35</sup> Job hath spoken without knowledge, and his words [were] without wisdom.
 <sup>36</sup> My desire [is that] Job may be tried unto the end because of [his] answers for wicked men.